-The department cooperates in the publication of the Journal of Chinese Philosophy, founded in 1972 by Professor Chung-Ying Cheng.
+The Department cooperates in the publication of the Journal of Chinese Philosophy (JCP), founded in 1973 by Professor Chung-ying Cheng.
 The Journal was founded as an organ for the publication of quality articles in Chinese Philosophy and Chinese-Western Comparative Philosophy for the purpose of developing and cultivating Chinese philosophy as an important area for contemporary philosophical thinking.
-In the last 36 years, the Journal has published over 1500 articles covering all aspects of Chinese philosophy from ancient to the present day.
-This has included papers on Yijing, Confucianism, Daoism, Legalism, Name School, Neo-Confucianism, Chinese Buddhism and Contemporary Chinese Philosophy, including Chinese Marxism, the philosophy of logic, metaphysics, epistemology, aesthetics, ethics and political philosophy.
+In the last 50 years, the Journal has published over 2500 articles covering all aspects of Chinese philosophy from ancient to the present day.
+This has included papers on Yijing, Confucianism, Daoism, Legalism, Name School, Neo-Confucianism, Chinese Buddhism, and Contemporary Chinese Philosophy, including Chinese Marxism, the philosophy of logic, metaphysics, epistemology, aesthetics, ethics and political philosophy.
 JCP features an International Editorial Board of 60+ Consulting Editors with Dr. Linyu Gu as Managing Editor and Associate Editor.